Ethewizard/EtheWizard/README.md

 ## Objective

-My journey in computer engineering has led me to develop a passion for cybersecurity, and I am now eager to transition into this field, specifically aiming to join a Security Operations Center (SOC) as a Tier 1 Analyst.
+My journey in computer engineering has led me to develop a passion for cybersecurity, and I am now eager to transition into this field, specifically aiming to join a Cloud Security role

 ## Skills